 This condition is hereditary but can skip generations, and can be passed on by generations that show no visual signs of the condition.

 Read ‘The black & white of African wildlife explained‘ to learn more about the various colour mutations in animals.

 It’s going to be a difficult life for little Tira, as most zebras with such unusual colouration stand out from the herd and make easy targets for predators.
-He may also suffer a bit more than others from biting flies as latest research shows that zebras’ stripes act as a deterrent towards flies and other blood-sucking parasites.
-In Africa, flies carry dangerous debilitating diseases such as trypanosomiasis and African horse sickness which cause wasting and often death.
-Therefore it is important that zebras utilise both behavioural defences (running away and tail swishing) and morphological striping to avoid flies.
+He may also suffer a bit more than others from biting flies as the latest research shows that zebras’ stripes act as a deterrent towards flies and other blood-sucking parasites.
+In Africa, flies carry dangerous debilitating diseases such as trypanosomiasis and African horse sickness, which cause wasting and often death.
+Therefore zebras must utilise both behavioural defences (running away and tail swishing) and morphological striping to avoid flies.